abarrows/dotfiles/README.md

 - .vs-liveshare-keychain
 - .vs-liveshare-settings.json

-2. Address the following to codespaces/dotfile init:

-- [cd ~/ && sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"]
-- Linking failed /usr/local/bin/pathChecker.sh ->
-  /home/codespace/.codespaces/.persistedshare/dotfiles/acb_bin/pathChecker.sh
-- ~/.gitconfig already exists but is a regular file or directory

-3. Add global precommit hook.

-.gnupg failed to sign commit data when adding .gitconfig.
-I suspect this has to do with having two entities in git or homebrew managing the GPG functionality.
+1. Setup automated .gnupg commit signing.

-1. Create multi-stage build for the second level above.
+2. Create multi-stage build for the second level above.
 IE: Provisioning of 1, 2a (global ide settings, linting of js, css, etc.) then 2b.This will inherit from 2a and will setup all the ruby on rails related IDE settings, linting, etc.
-2. Decide if the workspace level should be language/tech stack specific or application specific.
+3. Decide if the workspace level should be language/tech stack specific or application specific.
-3. Add the corresponding cloud machine vs code settings for each linter/tool and double check to ensure there are no other variables that need to accounted for so that a team could reliably use it EXACTLY the same.
+4. Add the corresponding cloud machine vs code settings for each linter/tool and double check to ensure there are no other variables that need to accounted for so that a team could reliably use it EXACTLY the same.
-4. Document the rest of the linters/tooling
+5. Document the rest of the linters/tooling
    - Bullet
    - Brakeman
    - Simplecov